pnp/List-Formatting/view-samples/certficate-card/README.md

 ## How it Works

-- Each row is displayed as a **certificate card** with a gradient border, logo, employee name, certification name, and details.
+- Each row is displayed as a **certificate card** with a logo, employee name, certification name, and details.
 - **Employee Name** is highlighted with gradient text and uppercase letters.
 - **Credential Information** (Certificate ID, Issue Date, Expiry Date) is shown on the bottom left.
 - **Program Authority** (HR Manager) is shown on the bottom right with a signature line.